 Now that you know how to plan internal and external events, it’s time to move onto one of the most important activities your organization will conduct: recruiting.

 Recruiting is a vital part of your role as leader of your organization.
 Not only is the continuity of your group determined by the people you recruit, but also the quality of your recruits is largely determined by the steps you take to ensure that your process is clear, well-structured, and purposeful.

 The first tool in your recruitment tool box is your passive presence.
-This encompasses any medium that interested parties can review to get more information about your group and your recruiting process.
-The best way to have a passive presence is through an up to date website.
+This encompasses any medium that interested parties can review to get more information about your group and your recruiting process without additional work by members of your team.
+The best way to have a passive presence is through an updated website.

-When assessing the requirements for your site, you’ll want to consider your audience and how your site will interact with the other media tools that you’ll use to promote your team.
+When assessing the requirements for your site, you’ll want to consider your audience and how your site will interact with the other media tools that you’ll use for promotion.
 If your team has a dedicated coder, that would be a plus.
 However, there are many programs currently available that allows you to create a site without coding experience.
 For my sites, I used to use Webs which is sufficient for basic websites, but as you can see, I’ve now moved onto WordPress which provides much more user friendly and streamlined experience.

 As you design your site, you’ll want to ensure both consistency of design (think font, formatting, margins, etc.) and natural progression of pages.
 You’ll want to have these pages at least:

 Home Page – Provides general information about your organization and links to pages with important information.

 About Page – Answers frequently asked questions and provides more historical information about your group.